Valentin271/fp/README.md

 A small utility to quickly change project directory on the command line.

-It is heavily inspired by [telescope-project.nvim] with my theme [vim-enfocado].
+It is heavily inspired by [telescope-project.nvim] (in fact it even uses the same fuzzy search algorithm) with my theme [vim-enfocado].

 [telescope-project.nvim]: https://github.com/nvim-telescope/telescope-project.nvim
 [vim-enfocado]: https://github.com/wuelnerdotexe/vim-enfocado